Ravest95/DeepDiveEmulator/README.md

 # BLOCK CONNECTION:
 INSTALLATION FOR HOST:
-- Launch "DeepDiveEmulator\Shortcut - Hosts.bat" and use any text editor.
+- Launch "DeepDiveEmulator\Shortcut - Hosts.bat" and select any text editor.
-- Add two lines:
+- Add lines:
+`
 127.0.0.1 drg.ghostship.dk
 127.0.0.1 services.ghostship.dk
+`
 - Save the file and exit.
 (You probably need admin rights to do that.
 Try to copy the file on the desktop, edit it and copy it back, overwriting the file).

 USE FOR HOST TO TURN ON:
-- Remove "#" before the lines.
+- Remove `#` in front of each line.

 USE FOR HOST TO TURN OFF:
-- Add "#" before the lines.

-WARNING / INFORMATION:
+- Add `#` in front of each line.

+WARNING:
 Connection must be blocked in order for the tool to work.
 Adding these lines will block the normal connection for the game on Steam.

 # XAMPP: